markmnl/fmsg/README.md

 ### Attachment

+Attachment headers consist of the two fields and precede sequential data blobs they are for.
+Filename must be:

+* UTF-8
+* any letter in any language, or any numeric characters
+* the hyphen "-" or underscore "_" characters non-consecutively and not at beginning or end
+* unique amongst attachments
+* less than 256 bytes length

 | name     | type       | comment                                                                                            |
 |----------|------------|----------------------------------------------------------------------------------------------------|
 | filename | string     | UTF-8 prefixed by unit8 size making max length of this field 255 characters.                       |